skokg/Smoothing_on_Sphere/README.md

 #### Description:

 The package can be used for smoothing fields defined on a sphere.
 It includes two approaches, one based on k-d trees and the second on overlap detection.
 While each approach has its strengths and weaknesses, both are potentially fast enough to make the smoothing of high-resolution meteorological global fields feasible.
-A detailed description of the methodology is available in the Skok (2024) preprint paper listed in the References section.
+A detailed description of the methodology is available in the paper listed in the References section.

 The underlying code is written in C++, and a Python ctypes-based wrapper is provided for easy use in the Python environment.
 A precompiled shared library file is available for easy use with Python on Linux systems (the C++ source code is available in the `source_for_Cxx_shared_library` folder - it can be used to compile the shared library for other types of systems).